lnoering/tasks/readme.md

 - create abstract class for the controllers with the repeated methods.
 - create state when task not having id of one.
 - find for another method to show task in state.
+- validate task and state in backend.
+- validate task and state in front. (use inline)
+- create new attribute in task to control the position in list.

+> Finished

+- install dependencies to run npm.
+- make compose to run project.
+- define structure of database.
+- define lib to drag and drop.
+- create view to list tasks and states.
+- draggable task and state.
+- events to get change the position of task and state.(lib providence)
+- include cors to validate request from AJAX.
+(POST, GET, UPDATE, etc.)
+- js of task
+    + create